munaray/standeva-munaray/src/markdown/end-of-va-era.md

 - **Second (current) wave:** Replace delegation with automation—agentic AI executes the workflow end-to-end.
 - **Cost gap:** AI agents are at least **80% cheaper** to operate than even the best offshore VA.
 - **Drivers:** Falling compute costs, soaring accuracy, and always-on consistency.
-- **Action:** Use platforms like clickagent.ai to encode VA SOPs into agents, so you manage systems, not people.
+- **Action:** Use platforms like ProcessZero.ai to encode VA SOPs into agents, so you manage systems, not people.

 ## The Inherent Friction of the VA Model